Home Rest Holidays Easter holiday: traditions, rituals, celebrations, recipes

 First of all, the symbols of Easter are the rabbit and eggs, so they are among the main gifts on this day.

-For children, there are chocolate bunnies, soft toys and souvenir rabbits with eggs.
+For children there are chocolate bunnies, soft toys and souvenir bunnies with eggs.

-For the adult population, in principle, any things that have the appropriate symbols are suitable.
-These can be bathrobes or slippers with bunny ears, jewelry, ties and other things that have either the shape or ornament of a bunny or eggs.
+For the adult population, in principle, any things that have the appropriate symbolism are suitable.
+These could be robes or slippers with rabbit ears, jewelry, ties and other things that have either the shape or pattern of a rabbit or eggs.

-The main rule of a gift is durability, so that for a long time it reminds its owner of a bright day and happy moments of the holiday.
+The main rule of a gift is durability, so that it reminds its owner for a long time about a bright day and happy moments of the holiday.

-A practical, beautiful and original gift for Easter - salt and pepper shakers in the form of eggs.
+A practical, beautiful and original gift for Easter – salt and pepper shakers in the shape of eggs.

-However, despite such a wide selection of gifts, in Christianity there is an unshakable tradition of giving eggs.
-It is great if it is prepared with your own hands.
-You can apply a little imagination and create a real work of art do it yourself...
-Below we present to your attention a wonderful master class that will help you make a lace egg.
+However, despite such a wide choice of gifts, Christianity has an unshakable tradition of giving eggs.
+It’s great if it’s prepared with your own hands.
+You can use a little imagination and create a real work of art with your own hands.
+Below we will present to your attention a wonderful master class that will help you make a lace egg.

 DIY Easter crafts

-Following the step-by-step recommendations, in the end you will get such a wonderful lace egg.
-It will become a wonderful decoration for any home and will remind you of a bright and good holiday for a long time.
+By following the step-by-step recommendations, in the end you will get such a wonderful lace egg.
+It will be a wonderful decoration for any home and will remind you of a bright and good holiday for a long time.

 master1

-To create an egg, you need a plastic mold, which is usually sold in surprise toys for children.
-Halve it and make holes at the top of each with an awl.
-This action is necessary in order for the drawing to be symmetrical.
+To create an egg, you will need a plastic mold, the kind that children's surprise toys are usually sold in.
+Split it in half and make holes on the top of each using an awl.
+This action is necessary to ensure that the drawing is symmetrical.

 master2

-From the seamy side, insert the needles into the punctures so that the point comes out.
+From the wrong side, insert needles into the punctures so that the points come out.

 master3